oasisprotocol/oasis-core/CONTRIBUTING.md

 #### Go Styleguide

 Go code should use the standard `gofmt` formatting style.
 Be sure to run `gofmt` before pushing any code.

+## Making a Release

+Once everything is ready for a release, you can use the `./scripts/make-release.py` script to prepare a release.
+This script covers the following steps of a release process:

+* Bumps all versions and versions of all internal dependencies.
+* Optionally (default: no) bumps and builds Docker images.
+* Commits the version bumps.
+* Creates a tag for the version.
+* Optionally (default: yes) calls `cargo publish` on crates.
+* Optionally (default: no) bumps the repository (master) to a new pre-release version and commits this change.
+* Optionally (default: yes) pushes changes to Git.

+See `./scripts/make-release.py --help` for more information on usage.

+In addition, update `CHANGELOG.md` to archive changes in this release and begin a new section for subsequent changes.